-Newlands School is a Civil Defence Community Emergency Hub (not a Civil Defence Centre)
+Newlands Primary School is a Civil Defence Community Emergency Hub (not a Civil Defence Centre)

 Community Emergency Hubs are about the community coming together to do what it can to help each other – people helping people with what they have available.

 The Wellington Region Emergency Management Office (WREMO) works with our communities to empower and promote a community-led response to the challenges communities will face during a disaster.

 As we saw in Christchurch and other disasters around the world, people want to help those in need.
 After a significant emergency, such as an earthquake, the community will naturally come together for company, to share their stories about their experience, hand out information, offer assistance to those who need it, and look for assistance.

 Community Emergency Hubs (formally known as Civil Defence Centres) are pre-identified places for the community to coordinate their efforts to help each other during and after a disaster.
 Community Emergency Hubs will be opened by people in their community, not official staff, where there is a need for the community to help itself, such as when there has been widespread infrastructural damage, damage to buildings and roads, or communication networks are down for extended periods.
 Food and other supplies are not held by a Community Emergency Hub.

 To find out more, please review the following two WREMO Documents about Community Emergency Hubs listed below under ‘resources’ (bottom of the page).

 Emergency procedures at Newlands Primary School